Breast cancer survivors

 How financial burden affects the quality of life of cancer survivors.

-Financial burden from a cancer diagnosis and treatment has many consequences.
-We know that in some cases, it keeps survivors from the medical care they need, including missed follow-up visits, and potentially life-saving medications.
-But research is scarce on how financial burden affects a survivor’s physical and emotional quality of life.
+Financial burden from a cancer diagnosis and treatment can keep survivors from the medical care they need, resulting in delayed diagnosis, missed follow-up visits, and skipped treatments.
+But very little research has looked at how financial burden affects the physical and emotional health of cancer patients.

 This study indicates that cancer survivors with financial burden are more likely to have a lower overall quality of life and reduced physical and mental/emotional health.
 According to the study authors, “Decreasing the financial burden of cancer is a complex problem that requires integrated efforts from health care systems, patients, and providers.”
 Patients who have financial trouble should discuss this with their health care providers.